Time: Saturday 7 March 2020 at 14:00 – 15:30

 Poet On Watch is the producer and director for Love In The Midst Of Climate Change.
 Love In The Midst Of Climate Change is a short film that highlights ordinary people doing extraordinary things tosurvive and lead decent lives in the teeth of adverse circumstances in Cape Town, South Africa and Newark, New Jersey in the USA.
 Poet On Watch authentically represents regionally specific sub-cultures and works to bridge the conversations around race, class, and gender within multi-racial communities through her films, poetry, and earthwork.
 She works as an independent filmmaker, permaculturalist, and art director globally.

-Noora Simola is a forestry and climate change expert in Food and Forest Development Finland (FFD), and a FAO liaison officer in AgriCord alliance.
+Noora Simola is a forestry and climate change expert with the Food and Forest Development Finland (FFD), and a FAO liaison officer in AgriCord alliance.
 FFD is a non-profit organisation supporting farmers’ and forest producers’ organisations and cooperatives in developing countries.
 FFD is a member of global AgriCord alliance.

 Marko Ulvila is chairperson of the Siemenpuu Foundation and a non-fiction writer on sustainability.